drockparashar/githubConnector/README.md

 A powerful application that extracts metadata from GitHub repositories and transforms it into a standardize Atlan format.
 Built with Atlan's Application SDK for robust workflow management and intelligent metadata extraction.

+## Key Engineering Challenges & Solutions

+See [docs/challenges.md](docs/challenges.md) for a detailed list of technical challenges, solutions, and outcomes encountered during development.

 ## Prerequisites

 - Python 3.11+